 • Record high water levels have been reached on Lake Erie and Lake St. Clair

 With such high water levels, shoreline areas are highly vulnerable to shoreline damage, flooding and erosion.
 Only moderately high winds can lead to water level changes and waves that cause shoreline issues.
-Winds out of the northwest above 40 km/hr could be expected to cause issues in the area of Lighthouse Cove on Lake St. Clair.
+High winds out of any direction will have an impact on some area along our local shorelines.
+Wind conditions over the lakes can change quickly and with little warning.
+With such low wind thresholds, forecasts can’t be expected to predict every small wind event and unexpected localized flooding may occur.
+Winds out of the west or north above 30 km/hr could be expected to cause issues in the area of Lighthouse Cove on Lake St. Clair.
 Winds out of the south (southeast to southwest) above 30 km/hr start to cause problems for south facing shorelines on Lake Erie such as Erie Shore Drive.
 Winds out of the east and northeast above 35 km/hr start to cause problems around Rondeau Bay communities such as Erieau and Shrewsbury.
-Wind conditions over the lakes can change quickly and with little warning.
-With such low wind thresholds, unexpected localized flooding may occur.
+Bluff areas are also at greater risk of erosion due to the high lake levels.
 Shoreline residents need to pay attention to local conditions and prepare accordingly.

 Should conditions get rough, people should take extra caution and avoid the shoreline.
 The waves can be strong and the shoreline slippery.
 There could also be hazardous debris within the waves and water which could be thrown onto the shoreline.
 Standing water can also present unseen hazards.
 Children and animals should be kept away from the water.
 Officials will continue to monitor the situation and update this advisory if necessary.

 Contact: LTVCA Administration Office (519-354-7310) regarding this message.

 This message will be in effect until June 5, 2019.